pingforhelp/BCA/docs/english/Unit-I/chapter-02.md

 Ans: The narrator bought a basket from the girl at the Deoli Station even though he did not really want one because he was deeply attracted to her.
 He felt a sudden emotional connection and was fascinated by her beauty and simplicity.
 Buying the basket became his way of starting a conversation and showing interest in her.
 It was not the basket he wanted but the chance to interact with the girl that made him buy it.

-# Q4.
-How did the girl react when she saw the narrator again during his return journey?
+# ==Q4.
+How did the girl react when she saw the narrator again during his return journey?==
 Ans: When the girl saw the narrator again during his return journey, she looked at him with a mixture of surprise and embarrassment.
 She seemed even more shy and startled upon seeing him and avoided direct eye contact

 # Q5.
 Briefly narrate the conversation between the narrator and the girl in their second meeting.